 Uncertainty also exists regarding the best means of screening for retinal abnormalities.
 Current AAO guidelines advise monitoring beyond the dilated retinal examination and automated visual field testing, in an attempt to identify toxicity early and include one or more of the following: spectral domain optical coherence tomography (SD-OCT), multifocal electroretinogram (mfERG), and fundus autofluorescence (FAF)(15).
 The sensitivity and specificity of these tests are not yet known for hydroxychloroquine related retinal toxicity.
 There is a high rate of baseline abnormalities, in particular in those who are elderly or have comorbid disease, which make the changes challenging to interpret.
 Another issue is that SLE itself associates with the presence of retinal abnormalities, adding further to the complexity of deciphering these tests.

 Regarding the dosing of hydroxychloroquine, we advocate the use of a weight based dosing regimen with a cap at 400 mg per day, except in the case of renal insufficiency, when the dose should be reduced to 200 mg per day and for those on dialysis, who should take their hydroxychloroquine, 200 mg three times per week.
 To evaluate the performance of this regimen, we followed patient’s hydroxychloroquine blood levels and found that blood levels were not significantly different when individuals were stratified by either BMI, actual or ideal body weight(16).
-Specifically, addressing those who were obese (BMI over 30, 215/686 individuals) and those of short stature, (<60 inches, 66/686 individuals) there were no differences demonstrated in terms of hydroxychloroquine blood levels.
+Specifically, addressing those who were obese (BMI over 30, 215/686 individuals) and those of short stature, (

 We consider this supportive of dosing based on actual body weight (6.5 mg per kg with a cap at 400 mg per day).
 From a practical perspective, this means the daily dose should be reduced, from 400 mg per day, for those weighing less than 61 kg (134lbs).